-STANDARD A3.08 The program must define, publish, make readily available and consistently apply policies addressing student exposure to infectious and environmental hazards before students Have to add something about methods of preventioundertake any educational activities which would place them at risk.
+STANDARD A3.08 The program must define, publish, make readily available and consistently apply policies addressing student exposure to infectious and environmental hazards before students undertake any educational activities which would place them at risk.
 Those policies must:

-- a) address methods of prevention, - b) address procedures for care and treatment after exposure, and - c) clearly define financial responsibility. - Students complete an OSHA Bloodborne Pathogens course during their first didactic semester, as part of the Patient Assessment & Clinical Correlations course series. - Prevention recommendations are as per current CDC guidelines.
-Information can be found at CDC Workbook for Prevention of Needlestick Injuries in Healthcare Workers. - In the event of a significant exposure from a needle stick, puncture wound, or contamination of any open wound or the mucous membranes by saliva or other body fluids, the following guidelines will be followed: - o If exposure occurs at an off-campus site, the off-campus site's protocol will be followed. - If exposure occurs at Marywood University, or if the off-campus site will not extend protocol, the following procedure will be followed: - Immediately cleanse the wound with soap and water - Immediately report the incident to the Clinical Director/Academic Director and Marywood University Student Health Services - An incident report should be made with the Campus Safety Office at Marywood University (if incident occurred on MU campus) - Guidelines to be followed off-campus or on-campus: - The student should immediately report the incident to the Clinical Director/Academic Director and Marywood University Student Health Services - Determine the source's HIV and Hepatitis C status if possible.
-Obtain the patient's age and exposure recipient's permission for possible blood testing and arrange for pre-test counseling - The person who has been exposed should have baseline blood drawn to test for anti-Hbs, anti-Hep C, and anti-HIV within 24-72 hours of exposure
+- a) address methods of prevention, - b) address procedures for care and treatment after exposure, and - c) clearly define financial responsibility. - To prevent exposure to infectious and environmental hazards, students are to follow CDC Safety Culture Protocol.
+Students will complete a Bloodborne Pathogens course during didactic year prior to completing any Medical Procedures. - In the event of a significant exposure from a needle stick, puncture wound, or contamination of any open wound or the mucous membranes by saliva or other body fluids, the following guidelines will be followed: - o If exposure occurs at an off-campus site, the off-campus site's protocol will be followed. - o If exposure occurs at Marywood University, or if the off-campus site will not extend protocol, the following procedure will be followed: - Immediately cleanse the wound with soap and water - Immediately report the incident to the Clinical Director/Academic Director and Marywood University Student Health Services - An incident report should be made with the Campus Safety Office at Marywood University (if incident occurred on MU campus) - Guidelines to be followed off-campus or on-campus: - The student should immediately report the incident to the Clinical Director/Academic Director and Marywood University Student Health Services - O Determine the source's HIV and Hepatitis C status if possible.
+Obtain the patient's age and exposure recipient's permission for possible blood testing and arrange for pre-test counseling

-- The treatment recommendations are as per current CDC guidelines for exposure.
-Information can be found at CDC Best Practices for Occupational Exposures to Blood. - If you have questions about appropriate medical treatment for occupational exposures, 24-hour assistance is available from the Clinician's Post-Exposure Prophylaxis Hotline (PEP Line) at 1-888-448-4911 or Clinician's PEP Guidelines. - Any expenses occurring as a result of a significant exposure are the responsibility of the student. - If a significant exposure results in disease or disability impairing the student to progress either during the didactic or clinical year, the student must notify the Program Director immediately for further instruction.
+- The person who has been exposed should have baseline blood drawn to test for anti-Hbs, anti-Hep C, and anti-HIV within 24-72 hours of exposure - The treatment recommendations are as per current CDC guidelines for exposure.
+Information can be found at CDC Best Practices for Occupational Exposures to Blood - If you have questions about appropriate medical treatment for occupational exposures, 24-hour assistance is available from the Clinician's Post-Exposure Prophylaxis Hotline (PEP Line) at 1-888-448-4911 or Clinician's PEP Guidelines. - Any expenses occurring as a result of a significant exposure are the responsibility of the student. - If a significant exposure results in disease or disability impairing the student to progress either during the didactic or clinical year, the student must notify the Program Director immediately for further instruction.
 Continued academic progression will be determined by the student and Academic and Professional Performance Committee on an individual basis. - Failure to comply with the above protocol will delay the student's progression in the program, and will result in professional probation.